opencolor-tools/sketch-opencolor/README.md

 --------------------------------------------------------------------------------

-This Plugin is developed open source.
+This plugin is open source.
 It will be shipped with Open Color Tools.

 --------------------------------------------------------------------------------

 ## Development

-This plugin is based on Sketch Fusion by [Andrey Shakhmin, @turbobabr](https://github.com/turbobabr) as presented at [#SketcHHackday 2016](http://designtoolshackday.com).
+This plugin is based on Sketch Fusion by [Andrey Shakhmin, @turbobabr](https://github.com/turbobabr), as presented at [#SketcHHackday 2016](http://designtoolshackday.com).

 Development